-Initially the scholarship was offered annually, but when we realised how valued and in demand this support was, it became necessary to award the scholarship twice a year – at the beginning and middle of the school year.
+Initially, the scholarship was offered annually.
+However, when we realised how valued and in demand this support was, it became necessary to award the scholarship twice a year – at the beginning and middle of the school year.

 Below you can read Sammy’s story and how the scholarship changed her life for the better.